YordanGeorgiev/qto/doc/md/features_doc.md

 #### 8.2.4.
 Delete item ( beta )
 You can right click on an item and choose the remove node from the right click men.

+#### 8.2.5.
+Print to pdf
+You can print any view doc by choosing right click view as pdf and choosing print to pdf file from the browser.
+Check the generate-pdf-docs shell action to automate this for each document configured in the export_files table.